Florida Cranberry / Roselle

 Harvesting Your Roselle / Florida Cranberry / Hibiscus sabdariffa in the Northeast Florida Vegetable Garden:

 Your Florida cranberry leaves can begin being harvested as soon as they appear.
 Flowering generally occurs anywhere from 4-6 months after planting and calyx production here in Northeast Florida will occur in the fall.
-In my St. Johns area garden the bright red round calyx variety will appear a few weeks to a month before the darker red burgundy ‘spiky’ calyx type.
+In my St. Johns area garden the bright red round calyx variety will appear a few weeks to a month before the darker red burgundy ‘spiky’ calyx type often referred to as the Tai Red Roselle.
 I can not tell a flavor difference between the two but there is a big color difference in the fresh and dried calyx of both selections I grow.
+The white ones in video below had a more clear lemony flavor and a bit less of a berry hint to it.
+All three calyx types and their mature harvesting size can be seen in the video below.